0% VAT on solar, battery storage & heat pumps until 31 March 2027

 • £7,500 BUS grant applied.
 Net pricing after grant — you see the after-grant figure on your quote, not the before-grant figure.

-• MCS certification and full paperwork.
-MCS certificate, building control notification, and ongoing energy performance assessment included.
+• Install certification and full paperwork. install certificate, building control notification, and ongoing energy performance assessment included.

 • 7-year manufacturer warranty + our 5-year workmanship guarantee.
 Total package covers both the kit and our installation work.